 Excellent 360 degree views, hard to beat views of Manhattan from this part of town.

 Kyoto Coffee Negronis?
 Yes please!
 Aside from the espresso martini made with rum liqueur, this is my favorite drink.

 Brooklyn Bridge Walk

-Always a great way to experience sunset or a early morning walk.
+It’s always a great way to experience sunset or an early morning walk.
 Avoid crowds and go off-season or mid-week.

 Ace Hotel Lobby Bar, Flatiron

 Love this hotel, Stumptown Coffee bar and cocktails in a casual lobby.
 What’s not to like?

 Frick Collection, Upper East Side